Watermelon Slim - Artist Biography

 From Boston Slim landed in his current home state of Oklahoma farming watermelons – hence his stage name.
 Somewhere in those decades since Vietnam Slim completed two undergrad and a master’s degree, started a family, painted art and joined Mensa, the social networking group reserved for members with certified genius IQs.
-When he’s not on tour Slim loves to fish and at the age of 60 bowls a steady 240 in his local league.
+When he’s not on tour Slim loves to fish and garden.

 TOURS & BOOKING: North America

 TOURS & BOOKING: Europe